vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Interface/Unity Events/Dynamic Values.md

 2. Choose the target method from the **Dynamic** section of the function list.
   ![Dynamic UnityEvent](unity-event-dynamic.png)
   If you can select a value for the parameter you have **not** selected from the **Dynamic** section of the function list.
-  If the method does not appear in the dynamic section, but appears in the static section, then you have failed step 1.
+  If the method does not appear in the dynamic section, but appears in the static section, you have failed step 1.

 ---